nathanbraun/nathanbraun-com/content/moneydb.md

 Moving value across space is a pretty easy extension of value across time.
-Unless I sell my tomatoes then literally stand in one spot (maybe waiting for an ice cream truck?), any shift in value across time is also a shift across space.
+Unless I sell my tomatoes then literally stand in one spot (maybe waiting for a food truck drive by or something?), any shift in value across time is also a shift across space.

 ### Is it really a database?
 Although I think it's catchy, calling it a "database" is a bit misleading.
 It's